RajKandane/Valentine-day/README.md

   - Whatever your heart desires — literally

 #### 3. Get the Code
-- Antigravity will generate the full HTML, CSS, and JavaScript for you
+- ChatGPT will generate the full HTML, CSS, and JavaScript for you
 - Copy the code into files on your computer

 #### 4. Deploy It